nayakrahul/Musify/README.md

 # Musify
 Download songs and listen to it by using this tool.
-It searches the given song in [mr-jatt.com](http://mr-jatt.com) and downloads from it.
+It searches the given song in some websites and downloads from it.

 Command to run:
 ```python musify.py "song-name"```